okyeron/fates/README.md

 # Fates DAC board for raspberry pi

-Fates is a pcb add-on board for Raspberry PI 3 Model B+ that provides a stereo audio codec with headphone driver, 3 encoders, 3 buttons, and a grayscale display.
+Fates is a pcb add-on board for Raspberry Pi 3 Model B+ that provides a stereo audio codec with headphone driver, 3 encoders, 3 buttons, and a ssd1322 grayscale display.
 It’s fully compatible with [monome norns](<https://github.com/monome/norns>) software.
 A “DIY norns” if you like.

+Fates can also be used for other Raspberry Pi audio projects including PatchboxOS, Orac, etc.

 ![<fates pcb top>](<hardware/fates1.5-top.png>)